Getting started with Amazon FSx for Windows File Server - Amazon FSx for Windows File Server

 Your Amazon FSx file system and related automatic backups are now deleted.

-3. If you created an AWS Directory Service directory for this exercise in Prerequisites for getting started, you can delete it now.
-For more information, see Delete your directory in the AWS Directory Service Administration Guide.
+3. To delete the AWS Directory Service directory you created for this exercise, see Delete your directory in the AWS Directory Service Administration Guide.